Published by Alison Birks, MS AHG, CNS on July 23, 2016

 - Noteworthy Points About Fermented Cod Liver Oil

 How Fermentation Works to Extract the Cod Liver Oil

-Fermented Cod Liver Oil is a natural product that is made by the prolonged soaking of wild cod livers in brine, allowing the liver to naturally ferment, then draining off the resulting oil that accumulates on the top.
+Fermented Cod Liver Oil is a natural product made by the prolonged soaking of wild cod livers in brine.
+The livers are allowed to naturally ferment, then draining off the resulting oil that accumulates on the top.
 Fermentation is an ancient practice that has been used worldwide to adequately preserve food (including meat and fish) when other methods of preservation have failed.

 Breakdown of Fermentation

 The process of preparing cod liver oil by fermentation is similar to that used in traditional Thai cuisine to produce fish sauce (Nam phrik) and fish paste (Kaengtai pla).
 This fermentation method is also known as submerged culture fermentation (SCF), which is defined as “fermentation under conditions of high moisture content”.
 Salt tolerant, lactic-acid producing bacteria (LAB) ferment the fish and yield various components in the final product.
 In a likewise fashion, cod liver fermentation yields the following: liver glycogen is broken down by microorganisms to yield lactic acid (which acts to further preserve the food product); proteins are degraded into free amino acids as well as biogenic amines and various flavor/ aroma compounds; fats are broken down into free fatty acids, and these can be further oxidized into other flavor/ aroma compounds.
 Please note that while it is true that fats are not technically highly fermented, the other components present in the cod liver ARE capable of being fully fermented, and this allows the oil to be liberated from the livers with the added benefit of enhanced vitamin content and the breakdown of toxic substances during fermentation.

 |Table I: Summary of Cod Liver Fermentation Products|